Frequently Asked Questions

 How can I modify an approved AUP?

 Submission deadlines for full committee meetings are set six (6) weeks in advance of the meeting.
-All new protocols and AUPs undergoing de novo review are always reviewed at the ACUC meetings.
-The ACUC meets a maximum of eleven times a year with no meeting in July.
+All new protocols are always reviewed at the ACUC meetings.
+The ACUC meets eleven times a year with no meeting in July.
 Please note that the December meeting is tentative and, if it happens, is only used for reviewing revisions.

-Revisions are initially triaged for Designated Member Review (DMR) or Full Committee Review (FCR) every other Monday.
+Revisions are initially triaged for Administrative, Designated Member Review (DMR) or Full Committee Review (FCR).
 The timeline for review and approval of revisions that go DMR is variable, as it depends on the response time of the PI and reviewers; however the time frame can be as short as two (2) weeks.
 Depending on the date at which the revision is submitted, revisions that go FCR can be reviewed and approved in a minimum of six (6) weeks.

 Review and approval of annual renewals and personnel updates are variable.